Fibonalabs-Developers/ui-web-get-fibonalabs-boilerplate/Readme.md

 Once the installation is done, you can open your project folder:

 ```bash
 cd project-name
 ```

-## Usage of the boilerplate
+## Run the Frontend boilerplate

-Inside the newly created project, you can ru some built-in commands:
+Inside the newly created project, you can run some built-in commands:

 ```bash
 npm run dev (or) yarn dev
 ```

 Runs the app in development mode.